 You can download the .aia file attached here that includes all the pre-made features for that.
 Now, import it to your Kodular creator.
-In this app, we have added the following components using which, we have created an app layout (Refer fig 6,7)
+In this app, we have added the following components using which, we have created a Smart Agriculture System app layout (Refer fig 6,7)

 - Circular bar extension

 - Bluetooth Client